polystat/py2eo/README.md

 ## Examples of translation projections

+## 6. Expressions
+Python is not lazy and the order of execution of a complex expression is documented.
+EO is lazy.
+Thus, each expression must be split into simple pieces and a series of statements must be generated, which force each piece in the correct order.

 ### 6.1 Arithmetic conversion
 Complex and float numbers are not yet supported, so no implicit conversion is needed.

+### 6.2.1 Identifiers
+Each identifier is prepended with `x` because a python identifier may start with a capital letter, while one in EO cannot.

+### 6.2.2 Literals
+Integer, boolean, string and float literals are wrapped in respective EO wrapper objects:
+* `10` is translated to `(pyint 10)`
+* `"Hello, world"` is translated to `(pystring "Hello, world")`

+### 6.2.3 Parenthesized forms
+Almost every generated EO expression is parenthesized, but these parantheses are not related to the parantheses in the original python expressions.

 ### 6.2.4 6.2.5 6.2.6 6.2.7 Displays for lists, sets and dictionaries
 Will be supported via a python-to-python pass: a display will be converted to a `for` loop